 Disability Requirements

-Anyone with a qualified disability under the Federal Old-Age, Survivors and Disability Insurance Act administered by the Social Security Administration is eligible for a homestead exemption, as long as they're eighteen or over.
+You must have a qualified disability under the Federal Old-Age, Survivors, and Disability Insurance Act administered by the Social Security Administration.
+You must also be 18 or older.

 Ownership and Residency Requirements